 Instead of speculating, we’re going to discover for ourselves if retail arbitrage on Amazon is dead or not.
 We went to our local Toys R’ Us to conduct some retail arbitrage.
 We armed ourselves with the Amazon Seller smartphone application and scanned through every aisle of the store in search of profits.

 Our strategy was to buy products on clearance to maximize our profits on Amazon.
-We’ll be sending our products into FBA next week and tracking them with Quantify to see if we’re profitable.
+We’ll be sending our products into FBA next week and tracking them with the Seller Labs Pro Performance Center to see if we’re profitable.
+You can do the same with your products.
+Sign up for your 30-day FREE trial of Seller Labs Pro today.